Free UK Tracked Shipping on Orders Over £50*

 Who it’s for: Divers who want the most advanced features available today — and a premium build to match.

-Best for Recreational Divers on the Go – Suunto Ocean
+Best for Recreational Divers on the Go – Suunto Nautic S

-Who it’s for: Recreational divers who want one device for both travel and diving.
+Who it's for: Divers who want a single device for travel, everyday wear, and everything from recreational to advanced multi-gas diving.

 Best Watch-Sized “Do-It-All” – Garmin Descent Mk3i